SinJ1024/UoL_CS_COMP336-COMP529/README.md

 • Exam examples on CANVAS

 If you think this repo is valuable, PLZ star it.
-It's one of my motivates to update the note ^_^
+It's one of my motivations to update the note ^_^

 -------------------------